|

 known to cause cancer, birth defects & other reproductive

-Also, if you're lucky enough to live in a country where a non-benzene
+lucky enough to live in a country where a non-benzene alkylate

-alkylate fuel can be purchased, use it (unfortunately,
+fuel can be purchased, use it.
+Uunfortunately, the U.S. regulatory

-the U.S. regulatory figures don't put a premium on health).
+figures don't put a premium on health and this type of fuel is

 - Choose a versatile chain.
 When salvaging